Elizabeth Acevedo

-Elizabeth Acevedo is a Dominican-American poet and author.
-In September 2022, the Poetry Foundation named her the year's Young People’s Poet Laureate.
+Elizabeth Acevedo is an American poet and author.
+In September 2022, the Poetry Foundation named her the year's Young People's Poet Laureate.

 Acevedo is the author of the young adult novels The Poet X, With the Fire on High, and Clap When You Land.
 The Poet X is a New York Times Bestseller, National Book Award Winner, and Carnegie Medal winner.
-She is also the winner of the 2019 Michael L. Printz Award, the 2018 Pura Belpre Award, and the Boston-Globe Hornbook Award Prize for Best Children’s Fiction of 2018.
+She is also the winner of the 2019 Michael L. Printz Award, the 2018 Pura Belpre Award, and the Boston-Globe Hornbook Award Prize for Best Children's Fiction of 2018.
 She lives in Washington, DC.

 Early life and education

-Acevedo was born of Dominican immigrants and raised in Harlem, New York.
+Acevedo was raised in Harlem, New York City, by Dominican immigrant parents.
 She is the youngest child and only daughter.

-By the age of 12, Acevedo decided she wanted to be a rapper, but then realized what she really wanted to do was perform poetry.
-She then attended the Beacon School, where she met English teacher Abby Lublin.
+By the age of 12, Acevedo decided she wanted to be a rapper, but later realized she really wanted to perform poetry.
+She attended The Beacon School, where she met English teacher Abby Lublin.
 Lublin recruited Acevedo to join her after-school poetry club to further improve her work.

-At the age of 14, Acevedo competed in her first poetry slam at the Nuyorican Poets Café, and then participated in open mics around the city, in venues including Bowery Poetry Club and Urban Word NYC.
-She earned a Bachelor of Arts in Performing Arts at George Washington University by designing her own degree using courses in performing arts, English, and Sociology.
-She then earned an M.F.A. in Creative Writing at the University of Maryland and served as an adjunct professor for bachelor level creative writing courses.
+At the age of 14, Acevedo competed in her first poetry slam at the Nuyorican Poets Café, and then participated in open mics at various venues in the city, including Bowery Poetry Club and Urban Word NYC.